This post may contain affiliate links. Check out our disclosure for more information.

 - If you have no anode rod, turn off the water heater, let it cool before running bleach.
 Refer to your water heater manual for manufacturer’s recommendations.

 - Water Heater Maintenance: Turn off the water heater, let it cool, and then drain out the water.
 Use a water heater flushing wand to flush out any buildup.
-Check the anode rod and replace, if necessary.
+Inspect and replace anode rod.

 - Air Conditioner maintenance: Inspect and remove the AC shroud.
 Inspect and clean the AC coils.
 Inspect and clean the drip pan.